BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 Give it a few minutes and observe the VPA and the hello-world-nginx pods.
 We should see them re-deploy based on updated values from the VPA.

-Scale the load-test deployment down to 0 once it's done.
+Scale the load-test deployment down to 0 once it's done, `oc scale deployment/load-test --replicas=0`.

 ### Summary